 When Mom went to the hospital, we assumed she’d gone into labor, and that our parents would come home with a swaddled brother or sister.
 I had already warned Anne that babies were ugly.
 I could remember holding her, her infant face like a pink turnip.
 Our neighbor Nadine Potts watched us.
 She made stovetop popcorn and Rice Krispie treats.
 She let us eat in our beds while we watched The Black Cauldron, Snow White, and Peter Pan.
 Then our parents came home.
 A hush fell over the house.

 That night, Dad summoned us to his office.
 We sat on the loveseat facing him in his desk chair.
 He was folded over himself.
 He said, she’d lost the baby—and my first thought was of my sibling in a Lost and Found somewhere.
 We sat silenced, hardly fathoming.
 What magic could place a baby in our mother’s body, what evil could take her away?
-In that moment, I was first assailed by the velocity of the world’s pain and sadness—with my mother’s need to cocoon herself, her inability to look at me or Anne, and the sight of my father crying into his hands.
+In that moment, I was first confronted by the velocity of the world’s pain —with my mother’s need to cocoon herself, her inability to look at me or Anne, and the sight of my father crying into his hands.
 And I thought of the nursery I’d helped Mom decorate.
 Helped her pick moon mist instead of pale daffodil for the walls, helped tighten the IKEA screws, stood on tip-toes aligning art above the changing table while she said more to the left.
 What would happen to that room, to all the things we’d hoarded for baby?
 The baby they hadn’t even named.

 The light outside went off again.
 I heard Anne get out of bed and walk to my side.
 She peeled back the covers and slipped under my quilt.
 I moved toward the wall to make room.